 Base URL

-The testnet environment is used for development and testing purposes.
+A public testnet with realistic network conditions, recommended for integration testing before mainnet.
+This environment is currently live.
 All API requests in this environment should be directed to the following base URL:- Base URL:

 https://api.signet.kaleidoswap.com/api/v1